DevBlock777/coxygen-cardano-haskell-industry-starter-kits/NFT-MarketPlace/off-chain/backend/README.md

 ### 1. Server startup

-The server starts from `src/server.ts`.
+The server starts from `src/app.ts`.

 At startup it:

 - Loads environment variables.
-- Imports the Express app from `src/app.ts`.
 - Enables JSON body parsing.
 - Enables CORS for the frontend URL defined in the environment.
 - Mounts the main router.